awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

    }
    ```

    You can refer to a \.zip file more than once in the `"packages"` section of the manifest, if the \.zip file supports more than one platform\.
-For example, if you have a \.zip file that supports both Red Hat Enterprise Linux and Amazon Linux, you have two entries in the `"packages"` section that point to the same \.zip file, as shown in the following example\.
+For example, if you have a \.zip file that supports both Red Hat Enterprise Linux 7\.x versions and Amazon Linux, you have two entries in the `"packages"` section that point to the same \.zip file, as shown in the following example\.

    ```
    {